-Published By Janet Gershen-Siegel at September 23, 2017
+Published By Janet Gershen-Siegel at September 23rd, 2017

-Your D & B Report (also known as your (Dun & Bradstreet Report) is one of the first things a company will check when determining whether to do so business with you at all.
-Dun & Bradstreet offersthese reports to their customers to help them determine if a potential supplier, vendor, or business partner, constitutes a good credit risk.
+It is one of the first things a company will check when determining whether to do so business with you at all.
+Dun & Bradstreet offers these reports to their customers.
+They are meant to help determine if a potential supplier, vendor, or business partner, is a good credit risk.
 A company will depend on the D & B Report about your firm to make informed business credit decisions and avoid bad debt.

 To estimate out how likely your company is to be late in paying your financial obligations, Dun & Bradstreet takes historical information to try to predict future outcomes.
 D & B identifies the risks inherent in a future decision, by comparing historical information to a future event.

 This is done through the use of predictive models.
 It entails identifying the risks inherent in a future decision.
 It does this by examining the relationship between historical information and the future event.

 This represents an objective and statistically derived counterpart to subjective and intuitive analyses.
 Such scoring enables a business to rank and order accounts.
 So they base their scores on the probability of an event occurring, such as delinquent payments.

 But note that Predictive Scoring only represents a statistical probability, and not a guarantee.

 You can improve this measure by paying your company’s bills on time.

 The Supplier Evaluation Risk Rating (also called a SER Rating) calculates how likely it is that a company will get legal relief from its creditors or end its operations without paying creditors in full over next twelve months.
 This rating comes from D&B’s Financial Stress Score.

 The Financial Stress Score percentile serves as the basis for the SER Rating.